albanobattistella/dictationbridge-docs/dictationBridge.md

 ### Some tips regarding dictation

-* Think of dictation software as a friend.
-Just as you can know about your friend by talking, dictation software wil understand you better if you use it more.
+* Think of speech-recognition  software as a friend.
+Just as you can know about your friend by talking, speech-recognition  software wil understand you better if you use it more.
 * For improved accuracy, we recommend going through additional training sessions with the dictation software of your choosing.
 * Speak clearly.
 * If you are dictating text into documents, be sure to hear what the screen reader reads so you can catch mistakes and correct them.

 ### Listen to me

-To start dictating text or issuing commands via voice, you need to tell your dictation software to listen to you.
+To start dictating text or issuing commands via voice, you need to tell your speech-recognition  software to listen to you.
 This can be done by saying, "listen to me" or "start listening".
 If you want the dictation software to stop listening to you, you can say, "go to sleep" or "stop listening".

 ### start a program